The Best Home Barista Espresso Machine & Grinder Setups

 Now we’re getting even more serious, both in terms of the machine and the cost, with a big jump from the ECM Synconika of almost another two thousand!

 This isn’t an E61 group machine, by the way – it has an integrated group, meaning the group is integrated with the boiler.
-I’m guessing this is more to do with size than anything else, as it occupies an exceptionally small footprint for such a high-level machine.
+I’m guessing this is more to do with size than anything else, as it occupies an extremely small footprint for such a high-level machine.

-It has a 2.5 L water tank, but as with the Synchronika above, this is a rotary pump machine which indicates it’s quieter than the majority of vibe pump espresso machines and that you can plumb it in if preferred, you can plumb in the waste too, so you’ll never have to empty the drip tray!
+It has a 2.5 L water tank, but as with the Synchronika above, this is a rotary pump machine which means it’s quieter than the majority of vibe pump espresso machines and that you can plumb it in if preferred, you can plumb in the waste too, so you’ll never have to empty the drip tray!

 It has barista lights, which are lights intended to light up the shot to give you a better view of your shot – these turn on as you start the shot, nice little touch.

-But given all this power, it simply is rather small, 37.7cm tall, 35.7cm wide and 45.3cm deep.
+Nevertheless given all this power, it in reality is quite small, 37.7cm tall, 35.7cm wide and 45.3cm deep.

 Would these small negatives stop me from buying the Linear Mini if I had the budget for it?
 Nope, you sometimes have to take the rough with the smooth, and let’s face it there’s a heck of a lot more smooth here than rough.

-What About the Coffee mill?
+What About the Coffee grinder?

 All Coffee Grinders - Shop Coffee

-At the budget end of things, to pair with machines such as the Sage Bambino Plus & Gaggia Classic Pro, my personal recommendation would be to go for the Sage smart grinder pro.
+At the budget end of things, to pair with machines such as the Sage Bambino Plus & Gaggia Classic Pro, my personal recommendation would be to go for the Sage smart mill pro.
 This machine has a heck of a lot going for it, for the price – and I’ve had one for over 5 years so I’m talking from experience.

-This article firstly appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!
+This post first off appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!